 Board elections are essential in any functioning community.
 Without a set of directors heading the association, everything could quickly fall apart.
 The board must preserve the trust their community puts in them and holding an HOA election is part of that.
 Ensure everyone with a right to a vote gets a vote, and that each of those votes is counted quickly and fairly.
 Failing to do so erodes the community and could even lead to legal trouble.

 These tips should help you hold an HOA board election without any trouble.
 However, if you find yourself in a pinch for any reason, consider reaching out to an HOA management company.
-Just shoot us a message anytime.
+Don’t hesitate to call us at (855) 238-8488 or email us at email@example.com.